studentkittens/lncs-pandoc/paper.md

 string [see Fig. 4].
 The next step is to decrypt the string with the same 128-bit AES key used by the YubiKey for encrypting.
 After verifying the checksum and additional fields, the received counter is compared with the stored one.
-If it is lower or equal to the stored value on validation server, the one-time password is rejected.
+If it is lower or equal to the stored value on the validation server, the one-time password is rejected.
 Is the counter greater than the stored value, the one-time password is valid and the received counter value is stored.